 The Office of the Auditor General (OAG) is the State of Rhode Island's legislative audit agency.
 They conduct financial and performance audits to provide independent and reliable information to the General Assembly on a variety of topics including the State's financial condition, its use of federal funds in compliance with federal law and regulations, and whether programs are operating efficiently and effectively.
-The Office of the Auditor General completed its single audit report for the year ending June 30, 2021.
-The auditor performed a statewide audit of the financial statements and a single audit of federal grants including the Social Services Block Grant.
-Copies of the entire audit and of these particular findings are available at: www.oag.ri.gov/reports/SA_RI_2021.pdf or upon request from the RI Department of Human Services.
+The Office of the Auditor General completed its single audit report for the year ending June 30, 2022.
+The auditor performed a statewide audit of the financial statements and a single audit of federal grants.
+Copies of the entire audit and of these particular findings are available at: SA\RI\2022.pdf or upon request from the RI Department of Human Services.